octaviusthe3rd/alu-shell/basics/README.md

-The script 11-lists prints a list of the contents in the current directory, previous directory andd the directory boot The script 12-file_type displays the file type of iamafile The script 13-symbolic_link creates a symbolic link named __ls__
+The script 11-lists prints a list of the contents in the current directory, previous directory andd the directory boot The script 12-file_type displays the file type of iamafile The script 13-symbolic_link creates a symbolic link named __ls__ The script 14-copy_html copies only html files from current working directory to the parent working directory